Anushka299/Network-Monitoring-System/documentation/add_a_host.md

 # Troubleshooting

-If device is not showing as correctly monitoring;
+If device is not showing as correctly monitoring:

    - check the connectivity between device and zabbix server.
 Execute ping from the server side.
    - Test SNMP communication from the zabbix server.
 Used "snmpwalk -<v2c -c <community_string> <device_IP>" command by given correct SNMP version, community string and IP address.
 Following screenshot provide an example.

    ![SNMP Data Receiving](../screenshots/SNMP_data_ss.png)